halljp93/gamehex/README.md

 # gamehex
 Generates a "Settlers of Catan" game board to be used in a tabletop display.
-Ports are in fixed positions of 5th edition border pieces Numbers are placed "alphabetically" in an inward counterclockwise spiral as per 5th edition rules.
+Ports are in fixed positions of 5th edition border pieces.

+Numbers are placed "alphabetically" in an inward counterclockwise spiral as per 5th edition rules.
 Random number placement is not supported(yet).

 ## Dependencies: